Healthy Burger Toppings With Big Flavors

 The Condiment Culprits

-America’s favorite condiment, ketchup is usually sweetened with added sugar.
+America’s favorite burger condiments, ketchup is usually sweetened with added sugar.
 Just 1 tablespoon can contain 4 grams of sugar (a significant portion of the recommended daily limit of 25 grams of sugar).
 Consider adding a slice of fresh tomato, a few dashes of hot sauce, or a spoonful or salsa instead (look for a brand like Newman’s Own that has no added sugar and just 0.5 gram of natural sugar per tablespoon.

 Most barbecue sauces have a hefty amount of sweeteners like brown sugar and molasses.
 Some bottled sauces have 6 grams of sugar or more in a tablespoon.
 Read the labels: some brands like Stubbs have only 2 grams of sugar in a tablespoon.
 But given how much most people slather on their chicken and ribs, you still need to be careful.